 1. The business you are thinking of working for does not have a presence anywhere else on the Internet.

 If a business is legitimate, they will not only have an official company website, but will also have a healthy presence elsewhere on the Internet.
-For example, there will be a listing for this business on the Better Business Bureau website.
+For example, there will be a listing for this business on the Better Business Bureau website or the SBA website.
 They will also be the subject of reviews, personal testimonies, and critical opinions (both positive and negative) on a host of other websites.
 Be sure to read these reviews and weigh your decision carefully before you commit to a decision.
 If the company has no other presence on the web besides their own site, this is a sure sign that they purposefully avoid it.
 And the reasons for this can only be bad.

 2. Do they have a full support system in place?

 Does the company you are thinking of working for have a fully comprehensive support system in place?
 Will you have an opportunity to ask questions and get to know the program before you commit to it?
 Do they have a support system through which representatives of the company can be reached?
 Can you contact this company help line at most hours of the day and night?
 If you have serious questions that you need answers for in order to do the job correctly, but are never able to contact anyone at the company “support center”, this is a very bad sign.

 3. Does the company charge money to train their new employees?